The

 3. He who is unloosed from the veil of delusion, who has

-numbed his rising wishes and efforts; whose soul is filled with
+numbed his rising wishes and efforts; whose soul is

-heavenly ambrosia (i. e. full of holy delight), it is he who is said
+heavenly ambrosia (i. e. full of holy delight), it is he

 to be happy in his very nature and essence.
 (Blest is the